wearefair/interview/qa/README.md

-#Specific requirements
+# Specific requirements

-1 Test the scenarios described above and validate that the final numbers are correct.
+1. Test the scenarios described above and validate that the final numbers are correct.

-1 Test some negative cases where a user tries to break the system 1 Log any bugs or defects the system has
+1. Test some negative cases where a user tries to break the system

+1. Log any bugs or defects the system has

-1 Suggest improvements to address the found defects
+1. Suggest improvements to address the found defects